santospatrick/cra-antd-theme/README.md

 - [x] [Customized Theme](https://ant.design/docs/react/customize-theme)

 ## Issues
-- [ ] VSCode is showing errors for less syntax inside styled-components
-- [ ] Unit tests are breaking (because of the above) ⬆️
 - [ ] Every time we need to customize theme variables, the front-end server needs to be restarted 😞